WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-04-05-azure-container-registry-kubernetes.md

 author: Wolfgang Ofner
 categories: [Kubernetes, DevOps]
 tags: [DevOps, CI-CD, Azure DevOps, Azure, Kubernetes, AKS, Helm, ACR, Azure Container Registry]
-description: Azure Container Registry has some advantages over Dockerhub and I will show you how to configure your microservice and Kubernetes cluster to run images from ACR and run them in your cluster.
+description: Azure Container Registry has some advantages over Docker Hub and I will show you how to configure your microservice and Kubernetes cluster to run images from ACR and run them in your cluster.
 ---

-<a href="https://hub.docker.com/" target="_blank" rel="noopener noreferrer">Dockerhub</a> is like GitHub for Docker containers.
+<a href="https://hub.docker.com/" target="_blank" rel="noopener noreferrer">Docker Hub</a> is like GitHub for Docker containers.
 You can sign up for free and get unlimited public repos and one private repo.
 This is great for developers like me who want to make their containers easily accessible for everyone.
 Enterprises probably don't want to have their containers on a public share.
 They can either buy an enterprise plan or they can use a private registry like Azure Container Registry (ACR).

 In this post, I will talk about the advantages of Azure Container Registry and show you how to configure your microservice and Kubernetes cluster to run images from ACR and run them in your cluster.